hashicorp/packer-plugin-scaffolding/example/README.md

-## Example
+## The Example Folder

-This folder must contain a working example of the plugin so that a pre-defined GitHub Action can run `packer init` and `packer build` against it.
+This folder must contain a fully working example for the plugin.
+The example must define the `required_plugins` block.
+A pre-defined GitHub Action will run `packer init` and `packer build` against it and test your plugin with the latest version available of Packer.

-This example should be compatible with HCL2 and can contain multiple files.
-The action will execute Packer at this folder level with `packer init .` and `packer build .`.
+The folder can contain multiple HCL2 compatible files.
+The action will execute Packer at this folder level running `packer init -upgrade .` and `packer build .`.

+If the plugin requires authentication, the configuration should be provided via GitHub Secrets and set as environment variables in the action config file.